whblondeau/gyre/finding_flotsam.md

 “Yes.”
 Eastwind smiled.
 “Together on the board, we, standing.
 I held you.
 You put out a foot, and cut the face of the wave with your toe.”

-“That was the third best time, in all my life, me,” Rahifa said. “...I think I go tie up Makarita Pier now, me.”
+“That was the third best time, in all my life, me,” Rahifa said. “…I think I go tie up Makarita Pier now, me.”

 “No, Rahifa, stay with me a while longer.”